sixpark/slate/source/includes/_result.md

 Property | Type | Description
 --------- | ----------- | -----------
-name | string | The name of Portfolio - one of [ 'Convervative', 'Converative Balanced', 'Balanced', 'Balanced Growth', 'Aggresive Growth' ] performance | object | The performance object performance[window] | string | For how many years performance is being reported - one of [ '1 year', '3 years', '5 years' ]
+name | string | The name of Portfolio - one of [ 'Conservative', 'Conservative Balanced', 'Balanced', 'Balanced Growth', 'Aggressive Growth' ] performance | object | The performance object performance[window] | string | For how many years performance is being reported - one of [ '1 year', '3 years', '5 years' ]
 performance[annualised_return_percent] | float | Percentage return - precision to 2 decimal places